ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The best leaders track their success rate, are not afraid of admitting hiring mistakes, and will hire slow, fire fast.

-There's no getting around it: firing a new employee who isn t working out shortly after they were hired is socially awkward and uncomfortable for everyone.
+There's no getting around it: firing a new employee who isn't working out shortly after they were hired is socially awkward and uncomfortable for everyone.
 It is, however, the responsible thing to do for your team.
 Some practices to help provide transparency to new employees and assist managers in making good decisions include implementing a formal ninety-day probationary or introductory period and required new-employee/ manager check-ins every fifteen or thirty days, or using a contract-to-hire employment structure.

 #### CANDIDATE EXPERIENCE